bbauska/W3Cx-1of5-CSS.0x/README.md

   alt="Image of MSN.COM from 1996." />
 </p>

-For a fun time, warp check out an [archived version of that link above](https://web.archive.org/web/19961026005907/http:/msn.com/tutorial/default.html) for anyone &ldquo;new to the internet&rdquo;.
-See how this [MSN Web site](https://www.msn.com/)  (made with lots of CSS) looks like now!
+For a fun time, warp check out an <a href="https://web.archive.org/web/19961026005907/">archived version of that link above</a> for anyone &ldquo;new to the internet&rdquo;.
+See how this <a href="https://www.msn.com/">MSN Web site</a> (made with lots of CSS) looks like now!

 <h3>Before and after CSS</h3>